elenamene/the-api-awakens/README.md

 5. Create logic such that when a user selects from the pick wheel, all the related fields on the screen are being populated.

 6. Create logic to populate the Quick Facts Bar.
-You may want to use generics for this.

 7. Create a feature such that a user can convert metric units (meters) to British units (inches) with a tap of a button.